-To celebrate National Poetry Month, the NYC Department of Cultural Affairs (@NYCulture) is hosting the ninth annual #PoetweetNYC Twitter poetry contest from April 16 to April 20, 2018.
-The winners will be announced in Metro New York newspaper on Poem in Your Pocket Day (April 26, 2018) and on City social media channels.
+To celebrate National Poetry Month, the NYC Department of Cultural Affairs (@NYCulture) hosted the ninth annual #PoetweetNYC Twitter poetry contest from April 16 to April 20, 2018.
+The winners were announced in Metro New York newspaper on Poem in Your Pocket Day (April 26, 2018) and on City social media channels.

 #PoetweetNYC for Mother Earth

-Send us your greenest tweet!
-This year's contest coincides with the 40th year of operation of NYC's Materials for the Arts (@MFTAnyc) program - the City's premiere creative reuse center - and culminates the Friday before Earth Day (April 22).
-To celebrate these two auspicious events, this year we're encouraging submissions on the theme of the environment and sustainability.
+2018's contest coincided with the 40th year of operation of NYC's Materials for the Arts (@MFTAnyc) program - the City's premiere creative reuse center - and culminated the Friday before Earth Day (April 22).
+To celebrate these two auspicious events, this year we encouraged submissions on the theme of the environment and sustainability.

-This is also the first year of the contest under Twitter's new, expanded character limit - so you have extra room to plumb the depths of your feelings toward Mother Earth.
+This was also the first year of the contest under Twitter's new, expanded character limit so entrants plumbed the depths of their feelings toward Mother Earth.

-For 2018, we are pleased to announce an esteemed panel of judges who will select this year's winning poetweets:
+For 2018, the followingesteemed panel of judges selected this year's winning poetweets:

 - Chirlane McCray, First Lady of New York City

 - Jennifer Benka, Executive Director of the Academy of American Poets